rexshimura/PHP_Exercise_1/README.md

 <!--
 -------------------------------------------
-INTEGRATIVE PROGRAMMING : PHP Exercise 2
+INTEGRATIVE PROGRAMMING : PHP Exercise 1
-TITLE: LARGEST CITIES
+TITLE: WEATHER CONDITIONS
 -------------------------------------------
 JOHN PAUL P. MAHILOM
 BSIT II-B
-12/02/2025
+11/02/2025
 -------------------------------------------
 INSTRUCTIONS:

-For this exercise, you will use a list of ten of the largest cities in the world.
-(Please note, these are not the ten largest, just a selection of ten from the largest cities.)
-Create an array with the following values:
-( Tokyo, Mexico, City, New York City, Mumbai, Seoul, Shanghai, Lagos, Buenos Aires, Cairo, London. )

-Print these values to the browser separated by commas, using a loop to iterate over the array.
-Sort the array, then print the values to the browser in an unordered list, again using a loop.
+Arrays allow you to assign multiple values to one variable.
+For this PHP exercise, write an array variable of weather conditions with the following values:
+( rain, sunshine, clouds, hail, sleet, snow, wind. )

-Add the following cities to the array:
+Using the array variable for all the weather conditions, echo the following statement to the browser:
-( Los Angeles, Calcutta, Osaka, Beijing. )

-Sort the array again, and print it once more to the browser in an unordered list.
+"We've seen all kinds of weather this month.
+At the beginning of the month, we had snow and wind.
+Then came sunshine with a few clouds and some rain.
+At least we didn't get any hail or sleet."

+Don't forget to include a title for your page, both in the header and on the page itself.

 -------------------------------------------
 -->